The Federal Reserve is the central bank of the United States and is charged by Congress to maintain a stable economy and financial system.

 Bankrate.com advises consumers to consider balance transfer card options to pay off their credit card debt.
 Finding a card that offers zero percent interest on balance transfers and paying off your charges within the introductory zero percent APR window is one way to eliminate your debt without interest.

-Credit card interest rates are currently around 16.41%, but they may go as high as 18.5% by the end of the year — which would be an all-time record, according to Ted Rossman, a senior industry analyst at CreditCards.com.
+Credit card interest rates are currently around 16.7%, but they may go as high as 19% by the end of the year — which would be a new record, according to Ted Rossman, a senior industry analyst at CreditCards.com.

-Will the Fed hike affect my current mortgage rate or a new home loan?
+Will the Fed hike affect my current mortgage rate?
+What about a new home loan?

 The impact of the Fed rate on home loans depends on whether the borrower has a fixed or adjustable-rate mortgage (ARMs), and even then, only slightly.
 That's because the Fed rate and mortgage rates are not directly linked.